miracle9312/miracleApp/README.md

 # miracleApp
+react-native-miracle-app
-this is my own react-naive app
+this is an app just for yourself